* Bijou Poodles are world famous for our CALM, Loving Natures * AND

 Standard Poodles and all breeds in general, function best in homes where they have a good Pack Leader

-who is willing to invest the time it takes to properly socialize, train them and spend time with them.
+who is willing to invest the time it takes to properly socialize, PRAISE, train them and spend time with them.

-Standard Poodles will take 4-6 months of teaching them proper manners,
+Standard Poodles will take 4-6 months of teaching them proper manners, and desirable behaviour through praise,

 how to walk on a leash, not to jump on strangers, not to nip, mouth or bite people or the leash